- Nina Bernstein, The Lost Children of Wilder: The Epic Struggle to Change Foster Care (Pantheon: 2001).

 - At the suggestion of NCCPR, the New Jersey Office of Child Advocate examined Families Under Supervision of the New Jersey child welfare agency, and found families who could have safely remained together had the agency provided the right kinds of help.

 - Making Child Welfare Work: How the R.C.
 Lawsuit Forged New Partnerships to Protect Children and Sustain Families, (Washington, DC: Bazelon Center for Mental Health Law, 1998).
-An excerpt from the publication is available here.
-Bazelon also has an excellent fact sheet about residential treatment centers.

 - Office of the New York City Public Advocate, Justice Denied: The Crisis in Legal Representation of Birth Parents in Child Welfare Proceedings.
 May 12, 2000.